MetaMudraGames/.github/EDUCATIONAL_PHILOSOPHY.md

 The demanding mentor who *only* demands becomes noise.
 The mentor who demands, then acknowledges, then demands more—that rhythm creates growth.
 ---
+## What MetaDramas Are Not

+**Not therapy.** We create educational challenge, not psychological intervention.
+If someone needs healing, we point them to healers.

+**Not punishment disguised as pedagogy.** If a challenge doesn't serve learning, it serves the designer's ego.
+Remove it.

+**Not difficulty theater.** Being hard isn't the point.
+Being *productive* is the point.
+A MetaDrama that's hard but teaches nothing has failed.

+**Not for everyone.** Some learners don't benefit from adversarial methods.
+That's not a flaw in them.
+We make our approach clear so people can self-select.

+**Not the only way.** MetaDramas are one pedagogical tool among many.
+We believe in our approach but not at the expense of respecting others.
+---

 *Last Updated: December 2025 | Version 3.0*